921kiyo/enigma/README.md

 Once configured, an Enigma machine encrypts its input using an invertible function.
 Thus, to decrypt a message one needs only to type the encrypted ciphertext into an identically configured Enigma machine, and then read the plaintext off the output board.

+Below is a brief description of each component.
+For details, please see the [Wikipedia page](https://en.wikipedia.org/wiki/Enigma_machine).

 ## Components